-The bolometric luminosity of the nebula is $1-2\times10^{31}$ W, which accounts for less than half the spin-down power (e.g., Davidson & Fesen 1985).
+The bolometric luminosity of the nebula is $(1-2)\times10^{31}$ W, which accounts for less than half the spindown power (e.g., Davidson & Fesen 1985).
 There have been many attempts to estimate the power involved in the observed acceleration of optical filaments, for example recently by Bejger & Haensel (2002, 2003).
-However these depend on poorly known factors such as the mass and expansion history of the nebula, and the uncertainties in the estimated power are comparable to the spin-down power itself.
-Thus electromagnetic observations of the nebula, within their uncertainties, still allow for a substantial dom 54 University of Western Australia, Crawley, WA 6009, Australia WI 53201 55 University of Wisconsin-Milwaukee, Milwaukee, WI 53201, fraction of the spin-down power to be emitted in gravitational waves.
+However these depend on poorly known factors such as the mass and expansion history of the nebula, and the uncertainties in the estimated power are comparable to the spindown power itself.
+Thus electromagnetic observations of the nebula, within their uncertainties, still allow for a substantial fraction of the spin-down power to be emitted in gravitational waves.